jerazmus/dreams/README.md

 # DREAMS WEBSITE
 ## Repository is a project of a website for World of Warcraft guild Dreams.
-### Project was made in a collaboration with one friend from the guild.
-### For the development we used Vue.js framework combined with BootstrapVue.
+### For the development I used Vue.js framework combined with BootstrapVue.
 ### Preview of the website: https://dreams-guild.github.io